 Platforms: Windows, Nintendo Switch, Mac

-If you’ve been playing theme park games for a prolonged time, there’s a good chance you’ve spent time with any of the numerous RollerCoaster Tycoon installments.
+If you’ve been playing theme park games for an extended time, there’s a good chance you’ve spent time with any of the numerous RollerCoaster Tycoon installments.

 The first one we’ll be recommending here is RollerCoaster Tycoon 3, which initially released way back in 2006 and is often cited as the greatest theme park sim ever made.

-In it, you’re given unrestricted roam over your park’s finances, shops, services, staff, and attractions while playing out various scenarios designed to sharpen your theme park tycoon skills.
+In it, you’re given unlimited roam over your park’s finances, shops, services, staff, and attractions while playing out various scenarios designed to hone your theme park tycoon skills.

-The Complete Edition adds widescreen support at full 1080p resolution and incorporates all content from both RCT3: Soaked! and RCT3: Wild! expansion packs.
+The Complete Edition adds widescreen support at full 1080p resolution and incorporates all material from both RCT3: Soaked! and RCT3: Wild! expansion packs.

 RollerCoaster Tycoon Classic